 After surrendering, Leonas spent time in a DP camp, until being recruited by the Americans.
 They were looking for men who spoke multiple languages and he fit the bill.
 He had been picking up bits and pieces of English.
 Russian and Polish are among the Top 10 hardest languages to learn.
 English is no slouch, either.
 He served as a Sergeant in a Baltic Unit.
 In 1946 and 1947 he was in Nuremberg, where war crime trials were being conducted.
 The evil men who propagated the National Socialist German Party either committed suicide, were executed, or locked up for a long time.

-As the hard-fought civilization-saving decade of the 1940s wound itself down, Leonas Lucauskas emigrated to North America, finding work as a lumberjack in Ontario.
+As the hard-fought civilization-saving decade of the 1940s wound itself down, Leonas Lucauskas emigrated to North America, finding work as a lumberjack near Sudbury, Ontario.
 “It was an indentured servant kind of job,” said Leo.
 More than two-thirds of the Canadian province is forest, in land area the equivalent of Fascist Germany and Fascist Italy combined.
 “He was never quite sure where he was.”

 Making it in a company town is unlikely.
 Since there is no competition, housing costs and groceries bills can become exorbitant, and workers build up large debts they are required to pay off before leaving.
 It can be slavery by another name.
 Leonas determined to find another way, his own way.

 He and several other men pooled their resources, found a broken-down car, scavenged parts from other wrecks, filled the tires with enough cotton to get them to roll, and hit the road.
 He ended up in St. Catherine’s, near Niagara Falls, and later, finding the opportunity to go to the United States in 1950, took it and settled down outside Buffalo, New York, where he stayed the rest of his life.